alsalafiyyah/alsalafiyyah.github.io/_posts/muqolat/2024-09-05-the-nation-before-the-mission.md

 date: 2024-09-05
 category: [muqolat]
 note: false
-excerpt: "When God sent Muhammad (peace be upon him) the people on earth were of two groups: the people of the Book, and the pretenders of Faith (the hypocrites) who followed no Book."
+summary: "When God sent Muhammad (peace be upon him) the people on earth were of two groups: the people of the Book, and the pretenders of Faith (the hypocrites) who followed no Book."
 muftis:
   shaykh:
     - name: "Imam Ibn Al-Qayyim"